aryalsohan0/EDA-CP2/README.md

 6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (\color{red}{\verb|fips == "06037"|}fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?

+## Answers

+Plot code for Q1 is in plot1.R file and plot is in plot1.png and similarly for other questions.